zmievsa/cadwyn/README.md

 ### Endpoints

+Note that the endpoint constructor contains a second argument that describes the methods of the endpoints you would like to edit.
+If you have two routes for a single endpoint and you put both of their methods into the instruction -- both of them are going to be changed as you would expect.

 #### Defining endpoints that didn't exist in new versions

 If you had an endpoint in old version but do not have it in a new one, you must still define it but mark it as deleted.